 Image: Michael Harpur

-Sitting on a rocky promontory that juts out into the Waterford harbour channel, whilst overlooking and defending the harbour entrance, it is unsurprising that the strategically prominent headland retained its military importance for sixteen centuries after the time of Fianna.
-It became the site of a Celtic and then a Norman Fortress and the current imposing star-shaped citadel fort which consumes the headland today was commenced by the British in 1588.
-The construction of Duncannon Fort was motivated by both security and economic concerns but it was certainly initiated as a defence against an attack by the Spanish Armada.
-The Armada never arrived but for four centuries the fort was to play a crucial part in the trials and tribulations of the region.
+The strategically prominent headland sits on a rocky promontory that juts out into the Waterford harbour channel, whilst overlooking and defending the harbour entrance.
+As such, it is unsurprising that it retained military importance for 16 centuries after the time of Fianna.
+It became the site of a Celtic and then Norman fortress, and work on the imposing star-shaped citadel fort that consumes the headland today was commenced by the British in 1588.
+The construction of Duncannon Fort was motivated by both security and economic concerns, but it was certainly initiated as a defence against the Spanish Armada.
+The Armada never arrived, but for four centuries the fort was to play a crucial part in the trials and tribulations of the region.

 Image: Marion Coady, Duncannon Fort Trust

-During the Irish Confederate Wars (1641-1652), the fort was besieged three times until it was taken by an Irish Confederate army in 1645.
-During the Cromwellian conquest of Ireland, Duncannon was besieged in 1649 by Oliver Cromwell under which the fort's Irish garrison held out.
-In July 1650, after the fall of Waterford, the fort and town finally surrendered.
-At the time Cromwell is reputed to have coined the timeless expression, that Waterford would fall 'by Hook or by Crooke', that is, by landing his army at Hook Head or Crooke on the opposite Waterford shore, during the 1649 to 50 siege of the town.
+During the Irish Confederate Wars (1641-1652), the fort was besieged three times before it was taken by an Irish Confederate army in 1645.
+During the Cromwellian conquest of Ireland, Oliver Cromwell lay siege to Duncannon in 1649, under which the fort’s Irish garrison held out.
+After the fall of Waterford, however, the fort and town finally surrendered in July 1650.
+It was during this siege that Cromwell is reputed to have coined the timeless expression that Waterford would fall “by Hook or by Crooke”, ie, by landing his army at Hook Head or at Crooke, on the opposite, Waterford shore.

 Image: Michael Harpur

-Following Cromwell's successful Irish campaign, Duncannon was designated one of the principal forts of the Kingdom being described as 'The Second Fort of the Realm' and bearing the title 'The Royal Fort of Duncannon'.
-In around 1684, armed with more than thirty cannons, Robert Leigh noted of the fortress 'About a mile from Ballihack to the south-east nearer the mouth of the river of Waterford lies the fort of Duncannon, accounted of considerable strength and well manned with a sufficient number of great guns and other armour, and commands the mouth of the river so that no ship can go in or out but shall be called to account by those in the fort. '
+Following Cromwell’s successful Irish campaign, Duncannon was designated one of the principal forts of the Kingdom, being described as ‘The Second Fort of the Realm’ and bearing the title ‘The Royal Fort of Duncannon’.
+In around 1684, armed with more than 30 cannons, Robert Leigh noted of the fortress: “About a mile from Ballihack to the south-east nearer the mouth of the river of Waterford lies the fort of Duncannon, accounted of considerable strength and well manned with a sufficient number of great guns and other armour, and commands the mouth of the river so that no ship can go in or out but shall be called to account by those in the fort.

 Image: Michael Harpur